Discussion in 'The Pub' started by Vinci, 11 Oct 2018.

 @Loz may be able to make better recommendations.

-Red and Starboard and the most well known makes and you pay the price.
+Red and Starboard are the most well known makes and you pay the price.

 Been on a few Red boards and not for me.